nextstrain/ncov/docs/customizing-analysis.md

 >Note: keep in mind that `0.0` longitude is the prime meridian; to specify something in the Western hemisphere, you'll need to enter a _negative_ value for longitude.
 Similarly, to specify something in the Southern hemisphere, you'll need to enter a _negative_ value for latitude

-2. Add an entry to `ordering.tsv` such that your newly-defined place is next to geographically nearby places in the list.
+2. Add an entry to `color_ordering.tsv` such that your newly-defined place is next to geographically nearby places in the list.

 ## Subsampling